 - Change or disable the Resize window action, assigned to Alt + F8 (Evaluate expression)

 And finally if you are a dedicated Vim fan, and cannot go on coding in a different editor, then you will happy to know that IntelliJ IDEA has Vim emulation plugin.
-To enable Vim keymap in IntelliJ IDEA you have to download and enable IdeaVim plugin in Settings → Plugins.
+To enable the Vim keymap in IntelliJ IDEA you have to download and enable IdeaVim plugin in Settings → Plugins.

 The plugin supports many Vim features including shortcuts, motion keys, many types of commands, registers, macros, modes and a lot more.